Lifshitz tails on the Bethe lattice: a combinatorial approach: Conclusions

 In this paper we have characterized the double-exponential Lifshitz behavior of the Bethe lattice density of states close to its edge in presence of bounded (diagonal or off-diagonal) disorder in an indirect way, by controlling the asymptotic growth of its moments.
 As a byproduct of this study we have unveiled some geometric properties of the dominant supports of closed random walks on regular trees.
 Let us conclude by making a series of observations and suggestions for future work.

 We believe that most of the methods and results of the paper could be adapted to characterize the integrated density of states of the adjacency matrix of random graphs with arbitrary bounded degree distribution.
 Denoting $k_{\rm max}$ the maximum degree, one expects a Lifshitz tail phenomenon to occur around $2\sqrt{k_{\rm max}}$ as soon as the random graph is not $k_{\rm max}$-regular.
 To characterize it one could use the results of the off-diagonal disorder model on $\T_{k_{\rm max}-1}$, with $J_{ij}\in\{0,1\}$.
-The $J_{ij}$ are i.i.d. only in the case of percolation (i.e. for a binomial degree distribution), but in the general case two $J_{ij}$ are correlated only when they share a common vertex, so that it should be possible to handle these weak correlations.
-This should allow to extend the results of~\cite{muller,reinhold} which are confined to the non-percolating regime.
+The $J_{ij}$ are i.i.d. only in the case of percolation (i.e. for a binomial degree distribution), but in the general case two $J_{ij}$ are correlated only when they share a common vertex, so that it should be possible to handle these weak correlations, thus extending the results of~\cite{muller,reinhold}.